dbmcclain/Astronomy/README.md

      1/2))
 ```

 At the major observatories we always used integer arithmetic representing 24-bit fractions of a Turn (no floating point), to represent all of our angles.
 We did all the Ephemeris calculations using 24-bit fractional integer arithmetic.
 We wrote all of our trig functions to accept those kinds of arguments.
 The telescope's axis drive encoders were 24-bits.
+Heck, in the early days, FP Arithmetic was either simulated (slow!), or took expensive coprocessor boards that weren't easily available.

 The use of integer arithmetic preserves LSB precision, allowing for unlimited wrapping dynanic range.
 Floating point, on the other hand, would have gradually eroded LSB precision as numbers grow.
 They don't wrap, they just grow the exponent while keeping a fixed number of mantissa bits.
 We don't need huge dynamic range in angular measure.
 We need precision modular arithmetic.